 6. Conclusions

 Our study presents a well-constrained characterization of gross primary production, net primary production, net community production, new production, and export production in a complex and heterogeneous physical environment.
 The results show how a multi-method approach can clarify some of the variabilities and inconsistencies observed using different methods.
-We found strong spatial gradients in productivity rates from coastal to offshore regions that were primarily driven by decreasing biomass and nutrient availability with distance from shore and we showed that the high-resolution measurements applied here resolved diel patterns in GPP and NCP.
+We found strong spatial gradients in productivity rates from coastal to offshore regions that were primarily driven by decreasing biomass and nutrient availability with distance from shore, and we showed that the high-resolution measurements applied here resolved diel patterns in GPP and NCP.
 Overall, all our data from temporally resolved production estimates are surprisingly consistent, within the errors of the estimates, with data from traditional 24-h production measurements.
 The GPP:NPP ratio was approximately 2 over the study region, with no distinct spatial pattern.
 The f-ratios (NP:NPP) varied from 0.16 to 0.55, suggesting that recycled NH4+ was typically the most important nutrient supporting production, even though nitrate was still a major source of N. New production typically exceeded carbon export of sinking particles by a large margin, suggesting that temporally and spatially decoupled export (vertical migration of grazers, water mass subduction) must be quantitatively important for resolving the region’s carbon budget.
 Since underway high temporal resolution analyses of productivity using FRRF and EIMS match general ecosystem expectations, we suggest that temporally resolved production methods should be employed regularly to enhance understanding of physically complex and economically important ecosystems.

 7. Acknowledgements, Samples and Data: